SteveJustin1963/tec-SCOPE/README.md

 By incorporating interrupt handling and adjusting the calculations for the new encoder resolution, the updated MINT program efficiently measures the altitude between 0 and 90 degrees when the telescope moves.
 The main program remains free to perform other tasks when the telescope is stationary, optimizing the use of system resources.

-**Feel free to modify the code to suit your specific hardware setup and application needs.
-If you have any questions or need further assistance, please let me know!**